adamj57/LChar/README.md

 What it does?
 --------------
-Basicly, this lib provides character and (in future) word display methods.
-Words will be animated from right to left with changeable speed.
+Basicly, this lib provides character and string display methods.

 Usage
 --------------